 Until students are notified by the Office of Academic Affairs that the leave has been approved, they remain registered and are expected to fulfill their responsibilities.
 A Leave of Absence will not be granted retroactively.
 The maximum time for a leave of absence is one year.
 A student requesting a Leave of Absence by the drop date for the semester, as established by the academic calendar, will not have a grade recorded for courses in progress.
 A student who requests a Leave of Absence after the drop deadline will be assigned a grade of withdraw-passing (WP) or withdraw-failing (WF) for each course in progress, which will appear on the transcript.
 The grade of WP does not affect a student’s grade point average.
 The grade of WF does factor into a student’s overall grade point average and as such may negatively affect academic standing.
 If applicable, tuition is refunded on a prorated basis, and the refund schedule is set by the Wake Forest University Board of Trustees.

 Students on an approved Leave of Absence are not eligible for federal financial aid, including Federal Direct Loans.
 In some cases, student loans may not be deferred for the entirety of a leave.
 Students should contact Student Financial Services for additional information.
-Students on Leave of Absence should submit a request to return to the senior associate dean at least one month prior to the first date of the semester or term in which a return is planned.
+Students on Leave of Absence should submit a request to return to the associate dean of academic affairs at least one month prior to the first date of the semester or term in which a return is planned.
 This request may require a letter which addresses the suitability of the student’s return.
-Students who have decided not to return from a leave of absence should inform the senior associate dean in writing.
+Students who have decided not to return from a Leave of Absence should inform the associate dean of academic affairs in writing.
 Students who fail to petition to return after a Leave of Absence will be withdrawn from the School of Divinity and need to apply for readmission in order to return.

 The time spent during an approved leave or while withdrawn will not count in the maximum time allotted for the degree.
 Students who have withdrawn from the School of Divinity and who wish to re-enter after one academic year must reapply for admission by the application deadline.
 If a student is approved for readmission to the School of Divinity within an eight-year period, previous coursework may count towards the degree requirements at the discretion of the associate dean of academic affairs.
 If the student re-enters the School of Divinity after an eight-year period, previous courses will not count toward the degree requirements.